johnkattenhorn/OrleansAndTemporal/ShoppingCartExample.Polly/README.md

     Start the application by pressing `F5` or by selecting "Start Debugging" from the "Debug" menu.

-## Interacting with the Application

-Interact with the Polly ShoppingCart application through swagger.
-The swagger UI can be accessed at `https://localhost:59855/swagger/index.html`

 ## Conclusion

 The Polly variant provides insight into advanced resilience patterns and their implementation in .NET applications.
 It's a practical example for developers looking to enhance their applications' fault tolerance.